ComputerScienceHouse/Constitution/CONTRIBUTING.md

     See the [Commit Guidelines](#commit-guidelines) for more information on writing commit messages.

 8. Make a Pull Request

-    > Double-check to ensure that your PR is made against the main branch of the `rhochgraf21/Constitution` project, not the upstream `ComputerScienceHouse/Constitution`.

     Using the github cli: